List of Wentworth characters: Fletch

 Matthew "Fletch" Fletcher (Aaron Jeffery) (seasons 1–3) is a correctional officer at Wentworth.
 Fletcher is shown to have previously been a soldier who served in various war zones, including East Timor.
 His experience with a young girl being shot leaves him with PTSD and nightmares, and he is shown to easily lose his temper under stress.
 He attempts to have a relationship with fellow corrections officer Vera Bennett, but it ends after she reads a journal filled with expressions of rage as part of his therapy.
 He has a contentious relationship with Officer Will Jackson, and it is later revealed that he had a brief affair with Will's wife Meg Jackson; she became pregnant with his child and had an abortion just weeks before her death in the prison.
 This leads to the two having a brawl in the boiler room during a prison riot.
 He is also shown as being transphobic towards Maxine when she arrives at Wentworth.

-He has doubts and reservations about Governor Ferguson and suspects her abuse but is initially unable to prove it.
+He has doubts and reservations about Governor Ferguson and suspects her abuse, but is initially unable to prove it.
 During Ferguson's attempt to remove drugs from the prison, Franky implicates Fletch as a potential source for smuggling, causing him to fight with Franky in her cell.
 At the end of season 2, during Bea's plan to escape and take revenge on Brayden Holt, Jess seduces Fletch in the shower, enabling Bea to steal his access card and gather supplies.
 A distraught Fletch takes his concerns to Channing after Ferguson attempts to transfer him out, but the investigation is shut down when Ferguson uncovers evidence of Channing's prostitution ring and blackmails him.
-After encountering an inmate who was previously tortured by Ferguson at Blackmoor Prison, he learns of her involvement with an inmate named Jianna and vendetta against Will Jackson and plans to report it to the board, however en route to Will's house he is struck by a speeding van driven by Ferguson's accomplice and nearly killed.
+After encountering an inmate who was previously tortured by Ferguson at Blackmoor Prison, he learns of her involvement with an inmate named Jianna and her vendetta against Will Jackson.
+He plans to report it to the board; however, en route to Will's house, he is struck by a speeding van driven by Ferguson's accomplice and nearly killed.

 During season 3, Fletcher spends his time recovering from his attack, which leaves him both physically injured and with severe mental damage and amnesia.
 Will visits to finally put their past behind them.
 Vera also comes to visit him during his rehab, which is later discovered by Ferguson.
 After a severe bout of depression and alcoholism, Vera gives him advice that helps him start to get back on track, and Ferguson and Channing offer him his job back in an attempt to discover what he still remembers.
-Seeing Bea's drawing of Ferguson's henchman triggers his memory and he finally pieces together what happened to him.
+Seeing Bea's drawing of Ferguson's henchman triggers his memory, and he finally pieces together what happened to him.
 He allies himself with Bea and Vera to finally take Ferguson down by using their knowledge of her past against her.